hadley/adv-r/Functionals.md

 ### Group apply

-You can think about `tapply()` as a generalisation to `apply()` that allows for "ragged" arrays, where each row can have different numbers of rows.
+You can think about `tapply()` as a generalisation to `apply()` that allows for "ragged" arrays, where each row can have different numbers of columns.
 This is often needed when you're trying to summarise a data set.
 For example, imagine you've collected some pulse rate from a medical trial, and you want to compare the two groups:

 ```r